veebch/hometime/README.md

 ```
 (*NB. make sure you are using the right port name, as shown in the port listing command above*)

 Done!
 All the required files should now be on the Pico.
-Whenever you sconnect to USB power the script will autorun.
+Whenever you connect to USB power the script will autorun.

 ## Setup